DSA4262 Sense-making Case Analysis: Health and Medicine (2026)

 For mastering the engineering of perception and technical methodology.

-2. πŸ“„ Digital Phenotyping for Monitoring Mental Disorders: Systematic Review.
+3. ๐Ÿ“„ Digital Phenotyping for Monitoring Mental Disorders: Systematic Review. - Introduction to digital phenotyping, a promising methodology in mental health.

-4. πŸ“„ The Psychological Meaning of Words: LIWC and Computerized Text Analysis Methods.
-Yla R. Tausczik and James W. Pennebaker (2009).
+6. ๐Ÿ“„ The Psychological Meaning of Words: LIWC and Computerized Text Analysis Methods.
+Yla R. Tausczik and James W. Pennebaker (2009). - One of the popular frameworks for semantic analysis of natural language before the era of LLMs.

-5. πŸ“„ The Science of Visual Data Communication: What Works.
+7. ๐Ÿ“„ The Science of Visual Data Communication: What Works. - A rigorous evaluation of what works in visual communication.

 For understanding the cutting edge and its implementation challenges.

-3. πŸ“Š Model AI governance framework for Generative AI
+4. ๐Ÿ“Š Model AI governance framework for Generative AI. - A local AI governance framework.

 The critical lens (validity, ethics, philosophy, mental models)